 Performance: The Los Angeles native performed nine songs as the closing act of CAPYAC’s residency show at the Echoplex.
 She began her energetic set with a series of spirited leg kicks, twirls and dance moves near her microphone stand.
 Holander was accompanied by three back-up musicians.
-But the most touching moment came when they left her on stage to perform a piano melody of “Call Your Girlfriend” and “Dancing On My Own,” two songs originally released by the Swedish artist Robyn.
+But the most touching moment came when they left her on stage to perform a piano melody of “Call Your Girlfriend” and “Dancing On My Own,” two songs originally released by a recording artist from Sweden simply known as Robyn.

 Summary: This show was an eclectic display of pop music, crowd engagement and shock value.
 Holander showcased her versatility by dancing, singing, playing the keyboard and rapping.
 Moments before her rendition of an original song called “Party of One,” she boldly declared that the track was about masturbation.
 And then...she howled in laughter.
 Genuine moments like that seemed to endear her to many of the live audience members.
 Especially the ones who sang along to her chorus lines.
 Not only was this performance a glimpse into Holander’s imagination, it was also a prelude to the future release of her first solo project.